isabelchew/STAT545-participation/README.md

 # STAT545-participation
-This is the homework repo for [STAT545](https://stat545.stat.ubc.ca).
+This is the participation repo for [STAT545](https://stat545.stat.ubc.ca).
 It serves as a folder for projects and assignnments undertaken for STAT545.

 ![](https://media.tenor.com/images/4499c00cb6446e066b244a7859f695af/tenor.gif)